dendibakh/perf-book/chapters/12-Other-Tuning-Areas/12-7 Case Study - LLC sensitivity.md

 ### Target machine: AMD EPYC 7313P {.unlisted .unnumbered}

 We have used a server system with a 16-core AMD EPYC 7313P processor, code-named Milan, which AMD launched in 2021.
 The main characteristics of this system are specified in table @tbl:experimental_setup.
+Based on our tests, the method described in this section works equally well on AMD Zen4-based desktop processors, such as 7950X and 7950X3D.

 ----------------------------------------------------------------------------
  Feature               Value